-The bike’s resistance system consists of a magnetic brake which is attached to the tension knob situated on the front upright bar of the bike through a steel wire.
-When you turn the knob clockwise, the brake moves closer to the internal flywheel and this way it increases the pedaling difficulty.
+The bike’s resistance system consists of a magnetic brake that is attached to the tension knob situated on the front upright bar of the bike through a steel wire.
+When you turn the knob clockwise, the brake moves closer to the internal flywheel, and this way, it increases the pedaling difficulty.

 There are eight tension levels available, marked on the resistance knob.
 The first level delivers a very light resistance, great for anyone who may need recovery training.
 The 7-8 tension levels provide considerably more resistance, though, simulating a hill climb and giving you the possibility to achieve a higher cardiovascular rate in a shorter time.

 The bike’s internal flywheel is not extremely heavy.
 It weighs only approximately 15.4 lbs (7 kg).
 However, it has a balanced design and delivers a smooth and steady pedaling motion.